phemsie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that creates a directory
+script that changes the group owner
-Task 12, More directories
+Task 13, Change group